wieslawsoltes/Dock/docs/dock-advanced.md

 _factory?.SetActiveDockable(fileViewModel);
 _factory?.SetFocusedDockable(Layout, fileViewModel);
 ```
+These helper calls can be replaced by `files.AddDocument(fileViewModel)` for brevity.
+Tools can be added similarly using `AddTool`.

 Drag-and-drop handlers and file dialogs are used to open and save documents on the fly.

-Tools can be added programmatically using the `AddTool` helper on `ToolDock` or `DocumentDock`, which also activates the tool.

 ## Floating windows